-- i) For IT/IT-enabled services the rates have been reduced to 17%-18% from the rate of 20%-22% prescribed earlier; - ii) The rates for KPO services have been reduced to 16%-24% (depending upon ratio of employee cost to operating expenses) from the earlier rate of 25%; - iii) The safe harbour provisions have been extended to receipt of low value added intra group services.
-In order to qualify for safe harbour provisions, the value of low value added intra group services, including a maximum mark up of 5%, shall not exceed Rs.
-10 crore; - iv) The interest rates on loans granted to wholly owned subsidiaries is to be computed with reference currency in which the loan is denominated and the credit rating of the borrower; - v) The commission rate for provision of corporate guarantee has been reduced to 1% from the earlier prescribed rate of 1.75%-2%; - vi) The rates for provision of contract R&D services have been reduced to 24% (where the value of international transaction is not greater than Rs.
-200 crore) from the earlier rate of 29%-30%; and - vii) The operating profit margin for manufacture and export of core auto components has been retained at 12% and for non-core auto components the rate has been fixed at 8.50%.
+- i) For IT/IT-enabled services the rates have been reduced to 17%-18% from the rate of 20%-22% prescribed earlier; - ii) The rates for KPO services have been reduced to 16%-24% (depending upon ratio of employee cost to operating expenses) from the earlier rate of 25% (twenty-five percent); - iii) The safe harbour provisions have been extended to receipt of low value added intra group services.
+In order to qualify for safe harbour provisions, the value of low value added intra group services, including a maximum mark up of 5% (five percent), shall not exceed Rs.
+10 crore; - iv) The interest rates on loans granted to wholly owned subsidiaries is to be computed with reference currency in which the loan is denominated and the credit rating of the borrower; - v) The commission rate for provision of corporate guarantee has been reduced to 1% (one percent) from the earlier prescribed rate of 1.75%-2%; - vi) The rates for provision of contract R&D services have been reduced to 24% (twenty-four percent) (where the value of international transaction is not greater than Rs.
+200 crore) from the earlier rate of 29%-30%; and - vii) The operating profit margin for manufacture and export of core auto components has been retained at 12% (twelve percent) and for non-core auto components the rate has been fixed at 8.50%.